preston/hsp-marketplace-documentation/docs/ballots/HL7_HSP_R2_STU2_2022JAN/reference_implementation.md

 ## FHIR Resource Service - TBD

 Products exposing FHIR endpoints will be exlicitly supported by the `marketplace.json` schema, and presents unique challenges due to the way CapabilitiesStatement is designed to work.
-We are actively seeking feedback on the most appropriate means of declaring such API metadata in a static manner that can
+We are actively seeking feedback on the most appropriate means of declaring service API compatibility metadata in a *static* manner that can be evaluated prior to running the Product.

 ## Metered Static Content - TBD
 Graphite Health is also actively working in this area to produce product packaging and metadata guidelines for static content types that require usage metering for licensing, billing, analytics or other purposes.